Kurento/doc-kurento-readthedocs/source/tutorials/js/tutorial-recorder.rst

    sudo npm install http-server -g

-You will need to download the source code form GitHub.
+You will need to download the source code from GitHub.
 There are two implementations of this tutorial, but they are functionally the same.
 It's just the internal implementation that changes.
 After checking out the code, you can start the web server.